alchemy-fr/phrasea/doc/configure-ssl.md

 sudo service nginx reload
 ```

-Then you can add the AlchemyRootCA (located at `~/ssl/AlchemyRootCA.p12`) in your favorite browser.
+Then you can import the AlchemyRootCA (located at `~/ssl/AlchemyRootCA.pem`) into "Authorities" in your favorite browser.